 It was nearly four years before he returned to sea.
 When he did he spent the best part of the next two years as an AB (able bodied seaman) or Second Mate aboard British-bound ships.
 Then, in 1865 he was once again the second mate on Chile and left Adelaide to return to London with his wife and two children.

-From London he continued to work and spent the next three years aboard Himalaya as either Second or First Mate.
+From London Bruce continued to work and spent the next three years aboard Himalaya as either Second or First Mate.

-He got his Master's certificate on 1 July 1869, almost ten years to the day since receiving his First Mate’s certificate.
+He earned his Master's certificate on 1 July 1869, almost ten years to the day since receiving his First Mate’s certificate.

 Halloween was nearby and Bruce was transferred as Wallace’s replacement.
 He found himself captain of a ship with a reputation and high expectations.
 Cutty Sark was midway through a voyage which had already had more than its fair share of drama.
 It did not go well.